davidbarber/davidbarber.github.io/_posts/2017-03-15-large-class.md

 As we show, this simple modification stabilizes learning and is competitive against a range of alternatives including Noise Contrastive Estimation, Ranking approaches, Negative Sampling and BlackOut.

 We apply the method to learning word embeddings for a deep recurrent network, showing that learning is fast and stable.
+This is so simple and works so well that we use this in all our NLP deep learning training experiments.